hrnyc34-FEC-Financier/fec/README.md

 ## Engineer
   ### Claire Sujin Kim
+  Front-end build can be found in its [repository](https://github.com/hrnyc34-FEC-Financier/fec/tree/claire-dev)

 ## Overview
 Building up database locally and integrate the existing front-end with the local database.